pusher/pusher-http-node/README.md

 ### WebHooks

-The library provides a simple helper for WebHooks, which can be accessed via Pusher objects:
+The library provides a simple helper for WebHooks, which can be accessed via Pusher instances:

 ```javascript
 var webhook = pusher.webhook(request);